Sure, not everyone in the world is going to like you. But if you are asking yourself, “why do people hate me,” then you might need to think about why.

 A professional can guide you in the ride direction.
 Not only will more people like you, but more importantly, you will learn to like yourself and become a better person.

 [Read: How to make new friends – 15 ways to do it right as an adult]

-Now you know why you are asking “why do people hate me” and you can stop.
-Listen, it could be a combination of things, but the best place to start is by looking at yourself.
+Now you know why you ask, “why do people hate me” and you can stop.
+Listen, it could be a combination of things, but looking at yourself is the best place to start.
 Let’s reduce the amount of hatred.